ekrem18/Pizza_Api/README.md

 <br>
 <br>
 <h3>How to install</h3>
+If you want to clone the project to your local and test it, you must install first "npm init -y" "npm i express dotenv mongoose express-async-errors" and "npm i jsonwebtoken morgan".
-In the project directory, you can run:  `nodemon index.js`
+Finally, in the project directory, you can run:  `nodemon index.js`
 <br>
 <br>